tristan-gill/rd2l-bet/README.md

 # rd2l-bet

-A work in progress for a discord bot that handles betting on games.
+A work in progress for a discord bot for rd2l.